wojtekBozek/LyriCover/README.md

 For training with more selected augmentations modify augmentation.yaml and run: python main.py

 For evaluation run: python evaluation.py

+For the first run we recomend running downloadDataset.py from utils directory and then main.py to test model and data retrival.
+Then modify given files (eg. download proper dataset like shs100k_unique and conduct learning on larger dataset, change split size in main from 0.5 to more reasonable, etc.)

 ## Changes to model
 -- added augmentations